concordia-dcart/CART210-glossary/data-science.md

 Data science is closely tied to contemporary technologies such as machine learning, artificial intelligence, and big data frameworks.
 These technologies support automated processes, content recommendation algorithms, and targeted advertising.
-For example, Netflix uses data science to recommend shows, while Facebook tailors ads tospecific user demographics, both approaches shaping the way media is consumed and monetized. [^gomez-uribe,hunt15algorythm]
+For example, Netflix uses data science to recommend shows, while Facebook tailors ads to specific user demographics, both approaches shaping the way media is consumed and monetized. [^gomez-uribe,hunt15algorythm]

 [^dhar13data]: Dhar, Vasant.
 2013.
-“Data Science and Prediction.”
-Communications of the ACM 56 (12): 64–73.
+“Data Science and Prediction.” *Communications of the ACM* 56 (12): 64–73.

 [^sweeney13discrimination]: Sweeney, Latanya.
 2013.
-"Discrimination in Online Ad Delivery."
-Communications of the ACM 56(5): 44-54.
+"Discrimination in Online Ad Delivery." *Communications of the ACM* 56 (5): 44-54.

-[^gomez-uribe,hunt15algorythm]: Gomez-Uribe, Carlos A., and Neil Hunt.
+[^gomez-uribe,hunt15algorythm]: Gomez-Uribe, Carlos A., Neil Hunt.
 2015.
-"The Netflix Recommender System: Algorithms, Business Value, and Innovation."
-ACM Transactions on Management Information Systems 6(4): 1-19.
+"The Netflix Recommender System: Algorithms, Business Value, and Innovation." *ACM Transactions on Management Information Systems* 6 (4): 1-19.